erickndava/erickndava.github.io/_posts/2025-06-23-Week-0-Grasping-the-Basics-Scratch.md

 ## A First Submission

- Although the course is introduced as an entry-level course and suitable for anyone without prior programming experience, it helped that I had a [GitHub](https://github.com/) account.
+ Although CS50 is introduced as an entry-level course and suitable for anyone without prior programming experience, it helped that I had a [GitHub](https://github.com/) account.
 One is needed when submitting assignments and connecting with the learning platform [EdX](https://home.edx.org/)

 <p align="center"><img src="/images/GitHub_Invitation_for_CS50.png" alt="Invitation to CS50x"/></p>